MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/toint-function.md

 ### Truncated integer

-The following example inputs a decimal value and returns a truncated integer as a result.
+The following example inputs a decimal value and returns a truncated integer.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]